Business credit policy

-Credit or digital payments can be made through a third-party vendor.
-The vendor accepts a maximum payment amount of $750 and charges a small transaction fee.
-Credit or debit card payments can be made online at srpnet.com/myaccount or over the phone by calling (602) 236-8833(602) 236-8833.
+Card or digital payments can be made through a third-party vendor.
+The vendor accepts a maximum payment amount of $750 and charges a transaction fee.
+Credit or digital payments can be made online at srp.net/myaccount or over the phone by calling (602) 236-8833(602) 236-8833.

 In the event a refund is owed to you from a payment made using an online payment processing service or using a credit or debit card, SRP reserves the right to return the funds using the same method of payment.

 A payment arrangement is when a portion of your deposit or past-due balance is broken into smaller amounts and added to your future monthly bills.
 If payment arrangements are not paid by the due date on the bill, the agreement will be canceled, the past-due balance will be due in full immediately, and late payment fees may be charged.
 A reminder notice for the total balance due will be mailed to you.
 If payment is not received, SRP reserves the right to disconnect service.

 If a payment is returned to us by your financial institution, we will require immediate payment.
 The payment must be made with certified funds, such as a wire transfer or cash.
 Cash payments can be made at a participating retail location.
 Please call us at (602) 236-8833(602) 236-8833 for wire transfer instructions.

 Payment or arrangements must be made the same day we notify you of the returned payment.
 You will be charged a fee for processing the returned payment.

 If you have been notified of a pending disconnection or have been disconnected and your payment to SRP to continue service or reinstate service following disconnection is returned by your financial institution, your service will be disconnected without further notice.